DEVANSH-GAJJAR/DEVPOST3/README.md

 🔗 Blockchain-Based Voting

 Each vote is added as a block in a simple custom blockchain, making the voting system tamper-proof and verifiable.

+📜 License

+This project is open-source under the MIT License. 🛡️